-This paper investigates the multi-robot area coverage problem and presents a new approach for covering a known polygonal area cluttered with static obstacles.
-The robots are assumed to have a limited visibility range.
-The proposed algorithm is guaranteed to be complete and robust provided that at least one robot operates correctly.
-Also, this approach can be used in other applications such as border inspection instead of area coverage by only considering the convex regions having common edges with the border.
+This paper investigated the multi-robot area coverage problem and presented a new approach for covering a known polygonal area cluttered with static obstacles.
+The robots' cameras are assumed to have a limited visibility range.
+The proposed approach can be used in other applications such as border inspection instead of area coverage.
+It is also guaranteed to be complete and robust provided that at least one robot operates correctly.